processone/eimp/README.md

 Note that running the configure script is highly recommended, so you should consider adding it in pre-hooks of your rebar configuration.

+If no C libraries are found at compile time, the package will still be compiled.
+In this case the only usable function would be [get_type/1](#get_type1).

 # Application design

 The C code is compiled into external native binary called `eimp`, which is